SCIENTIFIC AND SPIRITUAL DIMENSIONS OF CLIMATE CHANGE

 Now, let us look at the CO2 concentrations, which is the blue (lower) curve.
 You can easily see how similar the two curves are.
 When temperature is up, CO2 is up and vice versa.
 Although the graph may look simple, the relationship between CO2 level and temperature is very complex.
 As we said before, in the past, the reasons for climatic changes were all natural processes, especially shifts in the Earth's rotation.
 Temperatures affected CO2 levels due to feedback mechanisms (more about that in class 8, section 2).
 In turn CO2 had an effect on temperature by augmenting the warming or cooling trend.
 In other words: Without the atmospheric CO2, the changes in temperatures would have been much smaller.

 Graph 4 below includes another study.
-It shows the atmospheric CO2 concentrations over the past 800,000 years.
-In addition, we can see present (2014/2015) levels.
+It shows the atmospheric CO2 concentrations over the past 800,000 years up to the present.
+Currently, CO2 concentrations are at about 410ppm.

 Graph 5: Carbon Dioxide Concentrations in the past 800,000 years and today (18)

 On the graph we can see that CO2 never went above 300ppm.
-In 2014, atmospheric CO2 concentrations reached an extraordinary 400ppm!
-From this and other studies we know that 400ppm “is not only far above any level over the last 740,000 years, it may be nearing a level not seen for 55 million years.
+In 2016, atmospheric CO2 concentrations reached 400ppm.
+In May 2019, CO2 concentrations peaked at 414,7!
+(19A) This high CO2 concentration “is not only far above any level over the last 740,000 years, it may be nearing a level not seen for 55 million years.
 At that time the Earth was a tropical planet.
 There was no polar ice; sea level was 80 meters (260 feet) higher than it is today.”
 (20) Let's put the number of 740,000 years into proper perspective.
 What we consider human civilization doesn't extend farther back than 10,000 years.
 At that time a relatively warm and stable climate emerged which allowed agriculture.